serasset/dbnary/docker/dbnary-loader/README.md

 It will create configuration files (assemblies) and load DBnary data in a TDB2 database.

+### Limitation
+Due to a bug in Jena 4.4.0, all the files will be loaded to the default graph.

 ## Usage

 ### Loading everything from DBnary dataset